Lin00zz00/SingleCooked/README.md

 - Friendly vegetable sprites for guidance and entertainment.
 - Support for a variety of dish recipes.

-## Contributing

-We welcome contributions from the community!
-If you would like to contribute code or suggest improvements, please see our [contribution guidelines](CONTRIBUTING.md).

 ## Version History

 - 1.0.0 (2024-04-20): 🏫 Classroom Corner Edition